syrusakbary/snapshottest/README.md

 This package is heavily inspired in [jest snapshot testing](https://facebook.github.io/jest/docs/snapshot-testing.html).

-# Reasons for use this package
+# Reasons to use this package

 > Most of this content is taken from the [Jest snapshot blogpost](https://facebook.github.io/jest/blog/2016/07/27/jest-14.html).